INTERNATIONAL LAND ALLIANCE, I - GuruFocus.com

 SAN DIEGO, CALIFORNIA, Aug.
-02, 2022 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. ( ILAL), (“ILA” or the “Company”), an international land investment and development firm, announces it has entered into six sales contracts for residential lot sales at its Valle Divino community, following its first Open House.
+04, 2022 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. ( ILAL), (“ILA” or the “Company”), an international land investment and development firm, announced that it has engaged ResortCom International.

-The Valle Divino community is an eco-friendly, master-planned residential development overlooking the internationally renowned Bajamar Ocean Front Hotel and Golf Resort, located 45 minutes South of the San Diego-Tijuana Border along the scenic toll road to Ensenada on the Pacific Ocean.
-This premier vineyard community sits on the western edge of the Guadalupe Valley, Baja’s wine region with over 175 wineries.
-A 5-acre vineyard at the development is producing 14 different grapes including Malbec, Cabernet Sauvignon, Merlot, Tempranillo, Syrah, Mourvèdre, Petit Verdot, Viognier, Nebbiolo, Pino Noir and Zinfandel.
-Renewable energy solutions at the property include a solar microgrid to provide electrical power to the development.
+Created in 1985 to assist timeshare resorts and real estate developments in Mexico to better communicate with their international owners, ResortCom provides a full suite of cutting-edge software and client services, including innovative contact center solutions, club management, inventory management, reservations, owner amenity services, owner loan services, homeowner associations, merchant processing and collections.

-Frank Ingrande, President of ILA, commented: “This demonstrates the strength and durability of our business model as we continue to see strong demand from customers seeking eco-friendly, affordable luxury housing.”
+Frank Ingrande, President of ILA, commented: “With over 1,000 owners at our Rancho Costa Verde development, we have been utilizing the services of ResortCom for several years, allowing us to focus on construction, and sales and marketing while maximizing customer service for our owners and increasing revenues.
+With our 4th master-planned community coming online this year (1,300-homesite development Oasis Park Resort), it is imperative we have a scalable outsourced management solution across our portfolio of properties, as well as seamless reporting.
+We look forward to deploying ResortCom services across our portfolio of properties.”

 CONTACT: